wernerfred/docker-mailserver/docs/content/introduction.md

 - [ESMTP][wikipedia-esmtp] is [SMTP][wikipedia-smtp] + extensions.
 It's the version of the SMTP protocol that most mail servers speak nowadays.
 For the purpose of this documentation, ESMTP and SMTP are synonymous.
 - Port 465 is the reserved TCP port for Implicit TLS Submission (since 2018).
 There is actually a boisterous history to that ports usage, but let's keep it simple.

+!!! note
-> Note: This Submission setup is sometimes refered to as [SMTPS][wikipedia-smtps].
+    This Submission setup is sometimes refered to as [SMTPS][wikipedia-smtps].
 Long story short: this is incorrect and should be avoided.

 Although a very satisfactory setup, Implicit TLS on port 465 is somewhat "cutting edge".
 There exists another well established mail Submission setup that must be supported as well, SMTP+STARTTLS on port 587.
 It uses Explicit TLS: the client starts with a cleartext connection, then the server informs a TLS-encrypted "upgraded" connection may be established, and the client _may_ eventually decide to establish it prior to the Submission.
 Basically it's an opportunistic, opt-in TLS upgrade of the connection between the client and the server, at the client's discretion, using a mechanism known as [STARTTLS][wikipedia-starttls] that both ends need to implement.